-Our service provides pain management to hospitalized children after major surgery and trauma as well as patients experiencing pain related to medical conditions (such as sickle cell anemia and mucositis from chemotherapy, among others).
-In addition, our service offers strategies for weaning of pain medications and difficult sedation.
+For example, the service provides help with pain management of hospitalized children after major surgery and trauma as well as of hospitalized children with pain related to medical conditions such as sickle cell disease and mucositis from chemotherapy to name a few.
+In addition, the service offers strategies for weaning pain medications and difficult sedation.

 The team is composed of anesthesiologists, an advanced practice nurse (1 FTE), a nurse clinician (0.6 FTE), a pharmacist, and respiratory technicians.
 All staff pediatric anesthesiologists contribute to 24/7 medical cover.

 All children have timely, individualized, safe and effective pain treatment achieved by:

 - standardized procedures, protocols, pre-printed orders, and documentation